-Every online marketer needs to grow their subscribers list, but it isn’t always an easy task.
+Every online marketer needs to grow their subscriber list, but it isn’t always an easy task.
 Neuromarketing is a unique field that combines marketing with brain science to influence consumer behavior.
 When you understand and utilize these principles, you can persuade more visitors to subscribe to your email list.
-In this post, we’ll share 8 neuromarketing ideas to increase your subscribers list.
+In this post, we’ll share 8 neuromarketing ideas to increase your subscriber list.

 1. Create Urgency to Subscribe